-Assigning papers and exams serve to ensure that students have learned the required materials and to aid them in better mastering the skills they need to progress through their education and their later careers.
-For these reasons, it is extremely important that papers and exams be graded, with feedback and/or comments, and promptly returned to the students.
+Papers and Exams: The purposes of assigning papers and exams are to insure that students have learned the required materials and to aid them in better mastering the skills they need to progress through their education and later careers.
+For these reasons, it is extremely important that papers and exams be graded, with feedback comments, and promptly returned to the students.
 Papers or exams returned on the last day of class or at the final examination give students little opportunity to learn from your corrections and other comments, and even less opportunity to put that learning into immediate action.
 No single guideline for the prompt return of papers and exams will fit all courses, but it is reasonable to expect that they will be marked, graded, and returned to the students within a week of the day they are submitted.